FGMEMBERS/B-1B/readme-bone.txt

 - apply full throttle
 - apply afterburners
 - rotate at 160 - takeoff at 170/180 with full fuel weight
+- climb out with full afterburner, normally at 8 degrees
+- at 100ft above AGL retract gear, at 270 knots retract flaps
+- at 330 Knots operate wingsweep to 25 degrees
+- climb out until 360 knots with full afterburner

 Flight:

 - dependent on your altitude and speed choose 15/25/45/55/67 degrees wingweep (d/D)
-- max speed at sea level is mach 1.2, at altitude mach 1.3, at altitude short periods at mach 1.5 are possible, but you put the wings on danger to twist
+- max speed at sea level is mach 1.2, at altitude mach 1.3, at altitude short periods at mach 1.5 are possible, but you put the wings on danger to twist on maneuvering
 - typical performance speed is around mach 0.8 - 0.95 @sea level and mach 0.9 - 1.2 at altitude.

-- 15 degrees ws: used for takeoff/landing <290 knots @ sealevel
+- 15 degrees ws: used for takeoff/landing <310 knots @ sealevel
-- 25 degrees ws: used for slow flight/refuelling < 350 knots @sealevel
+- 25 degrees ws: used for slow flight/refuelling < 370 knots @sealevel
 - 45 degrees ws: used for cruise at high altitude (mach 0.6 - 0.75)
 - 55 degrees ws: used for high/low alt flight (above mach 0.7)
 - 67 degrees ws: used for high/low alt flight (above mach 0.8)